jparismorgan/protein_network/README.md

 This project is a tool for analyzing protein homologs to identiy proteins of interest for cloning.
 There are three main tools you can use.

+## Motivation

+When deciding which novel proteins to clone and test, there is a lack of useful, rapid, extensible, and easy to use tools.
+The goal of this project was to build an analysis platform that would allow for easy examination of homologs of proteins of interest.

+## Tools

 1. **NetworkBuilder (Main Analysis):** This is the main tool for visual analysis of protein networks.
 It takes as input the amino acid (AA) sequence of a query protein.
 It then searches against a UniRef90 database that has been pre-optimized for BLASTp searches using [DIAMOND](https://github.com/bbuchfink/diamond).
-It takes the top 300 hits from this search and runs an all versus all BLASTp search.
+It takes the top 300 hits from this search.
+It then retrives the full protein sequences from UniProtKB (as opposed to just the local alignment which DIAMOND returns) runs an all versus all BLASTp search using DIAMOND.
 Intuitively, this just means that every single protein is compared against every other protein using the BLASTp algorithm with default parameters from DIAMOND.
 The result of this is a  sequence similarity network (SSN) which we visualization in a HTML file (best viewed in Chrome).
 This undirected graph uses [Cytoscape.js](http://js.cytoscape.org/) for visualization with [Cola.js](https://github.com/cytoscape/cytoscape.js-cola) as the physics simulation layout.
 Nodes represent proteins and edges represent the bit-score from the all versus all BLASTp search.
 Visually, edge lengths are not proportional and instead represent general trends in similarity between two proteins based on the Cola.js laout.
 To provide better insight into protein associations, the [Markov Cluster Algorithm (MCL)](https://micans.org/mcl/) is used to color proteins in the network into families.
 We use this [cytoscape.js-markov-cluster](https://github.com/cytoscape/cytoscape.js-markov-cluster) implementation.
 The MCL can be thought of as similar to PageRank; MCL uses random walks to find densely connected regions of nodes and group them into families.
 In this graph, we give users the ability to filter based on:
 	* Edge percent identity: filters out edges if the percent identity between two proteins is less than the set value
 	* Protein length minimum: filters out nodes (proteins) and their connected edges if the length of the protein (in AA's) is less than the set value
 	* Name search phrase: filters our nodes and their connected edges if the protein name doesn't contain the search phrase.